 Strengthening Our Lives with the Power of the Holy Spirit

 Trinity Episcopal Church’s groups and programs foster cohesive communities creating a deeper understanding though Christ.
-Delving deeper into God’s word and building faith through each other, our member programs promote spiritual wellness in the teachings of Christ.
-With our selection of programs, our congregation is able to strengthen their faith as well as their community.
+Delving deeper into God’s Word and building our faith together, our membership programs promote living a Christ-centered life.
+With our selection of programs, our congregation is able to strengthen their faith as well as our community.

 Anglican 101: A History of the Anglican Communion

 This interesting and educational study teaches how the Anglican Church was established, beginning with the Old Testament and continuing through present day.

 Sundays at 9:00 am • The Education Building

 During the Rector’s Forum, the preacher of the day dives deeper into the Sermon topic.
 This is a Bible study that is interactive, extremely informative and highly educational.
 You will be amazed at how much you learn in a short time.
 So come to church with your Bible a little early, grab a cup of coffee and join your fellow parishioners.
 You will not be disappointed!

 Led by Fr.
 Chris Rodriguez, this study provides an overview of the Bible that guides you through 50 Old Testament and 50 New Testament stories.
 Upon completion of the study, you will have received the big picture of God’s Word.

 The next women’s Bible Study date to be determined.